-Stockton-on-Tees Borough Council is calling for people to take advantage of a brand new year, and the possibility of new beginnings, by enquiring about fostering or adopting a child.
+Stockton-on-Tees Borough Council is calling for people to enquire about fostering or adopting a child.

 The Council is holding an information session for prospective foster carers and adopters on Tuesday, 24 January, 6.30pm to 8pm at Stockton Central Library on Church Road.

 Foster carers and adopters come from all walks of life and all kinds of people may have the commitment, skills and experience to offer a child a positive experience of family life.

 Councillor Ann McCoy, Stockton-on-Tees Borough Council's Cabinet Member for Children and Young People, says: "I would urge anyone who has considered fostering or adoption to drop in to the information session for an informal discussion with our Child Placement Team.
 There is no pressure to make a commitment but it could set you off on the life-changing experience of being part of a child's journey."

 Val (64 years) and Paul Jackson (68 years) have a big family of their own with four grown-up children, 20 grandchildren and one great grandchild.
 Alongside this, they followed their lifelong dream of being foster carers and were approved by Stockton-on-Tees Borough Council around 16 years ago.
 Val explained what inspired them.
 She said: "When I was a young girl one of our neighbours was a foster carer.
 Even at that young age she inspired me to think I could be like her and help others.
 Now, nearly sixty years on, I can't imagine life any other way".